 - Run data-intensive workloads to process data locally and cut back on expensive and wasteful data transmissions to and from the cloud.

-- Utilize AWS machine learning and analytics services so health management systems can make use of low-latency processing with local data storage.
+- Utilize machine learning and analytics services so health management systems can make use of low-latency processing with local data storage.

 - Orchestrate, scale, manage and update the lifecycle of Virtual Network Functions across environments.